Let’s discuss the media blackout tactic and its effects.

 However, as a PR professional with 18+ years of experience, I believe we will fall short on both these challenges.

-Legacy news media will continue to fall apart — where the erosion of trust from organisations will be one of many contributing factors.
-Organisations will likely opt for “Post-Truth” strategies, leading to organisational corrosion from the inside out.
+Traditional news media will continue to fall apart, and the erosion of trust in organisations will be one of the many contributing factors.
+Organisations will likely opt for post-truth strategies, leading to organisational corrosion from the inside out.

 “Post-truth is a societal phenomenon, influenced by the expectation that honesty is the default position, and the public tolerance of inaccurate and undefended allegations in politics.”